-A shareholders agreement legalizes the transaction and relationship between the shareholders(investors) and the startup or company(investee) in which the investment is made.
+Clauses in a shareholders agreement legalize the transaction and relationship between the shareholders(investors) and the startup or company(investee) in which the investment is made.
 Thus it becomes extremely important for both of them to know the contents of such a legal document.
-In this blog, an attempt has been made to make the readers, entrepreneurs, angel investors, funding investors, any investor wanting to invest or fund a startup, and even for the startups who are seeking funding or investment, understand the clauses that form part of a shareholders agreement.
+In this blog, an attempt has been made to make the readers, entrepreneurs, angel investors, funding investors, any investor wanting to invest or fund a startup, and even the startups who are seeking funding or investment, understand the clauses that form part of a shareholders agreement.
 This will help them to play a more proactive role while drafting and negotiating the terms and clauses in a shareholders agreement and ultimately safeguard their interests.

 Clauses in a shareholders agreement: